UtrechtUniversity/HPC-data-synchronization/docs/Evaluation.md

 With Rclone, multiple files can be transferred in parallel (e.g. 16 files at the same time), which results in high transfer speeds when transferring multiple files.

 Some issues occur when transferring large files to and from HPC platforms using Rclone.
-This is due to time-outs when the transfer time exceeds 1 hour.
+This is due to a time-outs of the connection when the transfer time exceeds a certain amount of time.
 Therefore we couldn't test the 1 * 100 GB scenario.
 It is expected that these issues will be solved in the near future.

 More background on Rclone and instructions for usage of Rclone for several cloud storage platforms can be found [here](./surfdrive.md).